gabeklein/expressive-mvc/README.md

 ```
 <!-- <a href="https://codesandbox.io/s/deep-state-simple-e3xcf"><sup>View in CodeSandbox</sup></a> -->

-One of the static-methods on your model will be `use`.
-It is a hook; it will create a new instance (of the given model) and bind it to this component.
+One of the static-methods on your class will be `use`.
+It is a hook; it will create a new instance of model and bind it to this component.

 Now, we can "edit" the instance properties as we see fit.
-When values change, our hook handles the need for a new render.
+When values change, our hook handles any need for a new render.

 <br/>

 <h2 id="concept-destruct">Destructuring</h2>

-[Subscribers are lazy](#concept-lazy), they will only update a view for values seen to be in-use.
+[Subscribers are lazy](#concept-lazy), and will only update for values seen to be in-use.

-A good idea is to destructure out values used by a component.
+A good idea is to destructure the values needed.
 This keeps intent clear, and avoids unexpected behavior.

-Having destructured though, we may still need access to the full state.
-To cover for this, there is an included `get` and `set` property.

-> Not to be confused with the keywords!
-Simple properties, both a reference back to state.
+After destructuring though, often we still need access to the full state.
+To cover for this, a `get` and `set` property are available (not to be confused with the keywords).

 ### `set`

-From the destructure, we have `set` to update properties on our state.
+From the destructure, we have `set` to assign new values to state.

 ```jsx
 const KitchenCounter = () => {